Completed: Additional Funding Required

 - Approximately 50,000 square miles of tropical forest, primarily in the Amazon, is lost per year.

-- Explorama Ecotourist Lodges (EEL), local environmentalists and scientists wanted to increase ecotourism numbers to prevent further deforestation, give the indigenous population employment opportunities, and protect endangered species like the harpy eagle, scarlet macaws, and jaguars.
+- Explorama Lodges, The Amazon Conservatory for Tropical Studies (ACTS), International Expeditions, and local environmentalists and scientists wanted to increase ecotourism numbers to prevent further deforestation, give the local and indigenous population employment opportunities, and protect endangered species like the harpy eagle, scarlet macaws, and jaguars.

 - Approximately $500,000 was earmarked from tourism revenues.

-- Illar Muul, a medical ecologist, rain forest advocate and engineer, and local construction supervisor Don Antonio hired a team of indigenous people to construct 11 platforms linked by rope and wood-slot walkways: First platform took 3 months to build; the next 10 platforms took only 3 months more – thanks to the purchase of a battery-operated drill!
+- Illar Muul, a medical ecologist, rain forest advocate and engineer, and local construction supervisor Don Victor Sevillano hired a team of local people to construct 11 platforms linked by rope and wood-slot walkways: First platform took 3 months to build; the next 10 platforms took only 3 months more – thanks to the purchase of a battery-operated drill!

-- Over 120 indigenous families employed to drive boats, maintain walkway, act as chefs, guides, cashiers, and guards.
+- Local residents employed to drive boats, maintain the ACTS Canopy Walkway, act as chefs, guides, cashiers, and guards.

 - In 1999, virtual fieldtrips were broadcast from the walkway to over 3 million schoolchildren, in over 20 countries, by The Jason Project.